Macioa/ImmutableStuff/determinism.md

 Not all software falls into the category of apparent-determinism.
 The manner in which we write our code and the tools we use to do so determine whether our software will behave in this manner.

+### Relevance in software
+Systems that allow for non-determistic code can cause devasting consequences.
+Bugs produced in this manner are some of the hardest to trace.
+Dependable systems rely on a rational and trasactional state exchange.
+STATE_BEFORE_CHANGE => change(state) => STATE_AFTER_CHANGE.

 Is your code deterministic?
 How sure are you?
 Can you *prove* it?
 (HINT - This cannot be proven with unit tests.
 Unit tests can prove that a specific input will provide a specific output under specific circumstances, but unless you want to provide a unit test for every possible input in all possible conditions, a proof by "transitive" properties is required.
-This type of proof can only be rationally applied to code that is *deterministic*)
+This type of proof can only be rationally applied to *deterministic* systems)

 **Example of non-deterministic code in JS**
 ```js